 (undergraduate) GREK 309: Thucydides and Euripides, LATN 309: Caesar and Lucan, Horace's Satires, CLST 312: Writing History, CLST 324: Age of Caesar

-(graduate) Tacitus, Caesar, Prose Composition, Livy and Polybius (with J. McInerney), Roman Letters (with Cam Grey)
+(graduate) Tacitus, Caesar, Prose Composition, Text and Context: History of Latin Literature, Livy and Polybius (with J. McInerney), Roman Letters (with Cam Grey), Suetonius and the Historia Augusta (with Cam Grey)

 My curiosity about the pragmatics of communication draws me into close engagements with the texts I study.
 The commentary is a natural format for me, the more so because it combines easily with teaching: both undertakings depend on figuring out what students need to know and how to deliver it.
 I have written two brief commentaries (on Augustus' Res Gestae and Nepos' Life of Atticus) and a more substantial and scholarly commentary on the first book of Tacitus' Histories.
 My aim in this latter project was to reintegrate Histories 1 into the corpus of teachable Latin texts.
 I have also tried my hand at translation, first of a newly discovered inscription, the Senatus consultum de Cnaeo Pisone patre, and more recently of Tacitus' masterwork, the Annals; in the latter case the challenge of rendering an important historical source written with literary flair and passionate intensity proved irresistible.
 At present I am exploring a text at the most fundamental nuts-and-bolts level as I prepare a new OCT of Caesar's Bellum civile.
 This is a kind of scholarly project I never foresaw doing, but I've become increasingly conscious of the need for renewed scrutiny of and investment in the infrastructure of our classical texts as the transition to the digital medium gathers speed.
 So when the opportunity arose to edit a text, I leapt at it.
 The learning curve has been steep but rewarding, especially as I apply my new understanding of "the text" to plans for digital Latin texts and libraries.